jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) withdrawing any, but not all, of the matters the board was appointed to inquire into, the board must inquire into and report on only the matters that have not been withdrawn, despite any other section of this Act.

 ### 52 Consideration of recommendations and approval or withdrawal of statement
-(1) The Minister,—
+(1) In the case of a national policy statement, whether made in accordance with section 46A(3)﻿(a) or (b), the Minister— (a) first, must consider a report and any recommendations made to him or her by a board of inquiry under section 46A(4)﻿(c) or 51, as the case requires; and
-  (a) first, must consider a report and any recommendations made to him or her by a board of inquiry under section 51; and (b) secondly, may—
+  (b) secondly, may—
     (i) make any changes, or no changes, to the proposed national policy statement as he or she thinks fit; or (ii) withdraw all or part of the proposed national policy statement and give public notice of the withdrawal, including the reasons for the withdrawal; and
-  (c) thirdly, must undertake a further evaluation of the proposed national policy statement in accordance with section 32AA and have particular regard to that evaluation when deciding whether to recommend the statement.
+  (c) thirdly, must undertake an evaluation of the proposed national policy statement in accordance with section 32 and have particular regard to that evaluation when deciding whether to recommend the statement.
 (2) The Governor-General in Council may, on the recommendation of the Minister, approve a national policy statement.
 (3) The Minister must, as soon as practicable after a national policy statement has been approved,— (a) issue the statement by notice in the Gazette; and